Penang Food Guide – 40 Street Food To Try in 2023

 Chee Cheong Chok is often enjoyed as breakfast, dinner, or supper.

-The New Lane Chee Cheong Chok is so famous and easily spotted by the rows of pig intestines hanging at the stall.
+The New Lane Chee Cheong Chok is famous and easily spotted by the rows of pig intestines hanging at the stall.

 The remaining stalls are: